Overview

 Lien.
 A legal claim by the Commonwealth that automatically arises on all property taxable in the Massachusetts estate on the date of death.

 Massachusetts Estate Tax.
-The amount of the federal credit for state death taxes, or the portion thereof, computed using the Internal Revenue Code in effect on December 31, 2000, that is paid to Massachusetts.
+The amount of the allowable federal credit for state death taxes, computed using the Internal Revenue Code in effect on December 31, 2000, after Massachusetts modifications in M.G.L. c.
+65C, § 2A.

 Nonprobate Property.
 Property that is owned by the decedent, or in which the decedent had an interest, on the date of his or her death and which passes by provisions other than by will or the laws of intestacy such as: